Skip to main content

 Rexulti alternatives: What can I take instead of Rexulti?

-Rexulti, Otsuka America Pharmaceutical’s brand-name for the prescription antipsychotic medication brexpiprazole, has been approved by the U.S. Food and Drug Administration (FDA) as an adjunct to be used along with an antidepressant medicine to treat major depressive disorder (MDD) in adults.
-It is also FDA-approved to treat schizophrenia in adults and children ages 13 and older and to treat agitation that may occur with dementia due to Alzheimer’s disease.
+Rexulti (brexpiprazole) is a brand-name prescription drug made by Otsuka America Pharmaceutical.
+Rexulti is approved by the Food and Drug Administration (FDA) as an adjunct to be used along with an antidepressant medicine to treat major depressive disorder (MDD, also known as depression) in adults.
+It is also FDA approved to treat schizophrenia in adults and children ages 13 and older, and to treat agitation that may occur with dementia due to Alzheimer’s disease.
+Rexulti is part of a group of drugs known as atypical or second-generation antipsychotics.

 While Rexulti is an effective treatment for many people, some may have better options.
-For various reasons, such as cost, side effect profile, or allergy to the active or inactive ingredients, discussing an alternative medicine with one’s healthcare provider may be necessary.
+For various reasons, such as cost, side effect profile, or allergy to the active or inactive ingredients, discussing an alternative medicine with one’s healthcanare provider may be necessary.

 What can I take in place of Rexulti?